wesleybeckner/data_science_foundations/docs/solutions/SOLN_X1_Thinking_Data.md

 <br>

-Today we are going to take our newfound knowledge and tackle some data problems
+Today we are going to take our newfound knowledge from the course, and practice how we can leverage data to build predictive models.
+We'll start with a feature engineering problem on some dummy data.
+This will get us thinking creatively about problem solving.
+We will then pivot over to an [Airbnb dataset](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data/code).
+After performing some general, exploratory data analysis, we will solve the following business case: Airbnb is interested in using historical list prices from their airbnb hosts, to make pricing suggestions to new hosts.
+How can we use this existing datset to assist with this price listing suggestion?

 <br>